 Recovery efforts continue for those impacted by the Dec.
 20 earthquake.

-The Humboldt County Local Assistance Center will be open at Monument Middle School, 95 Center Street, Rio Dell, CA. on Saturday, Dec.
+The Humboldt County Local Assistance Center will be open at Monument Middle School, 95 Center Street, Rio Dell, CA. on Friday, Dec.
+30 from 11 a.m. to 5 p.m. and Saturday, Dec.
 31 from 9 a.m. to 5 p.m.

 The Humboldt County LAC will provide information from participating state, local, and nonprofit agencies to residents who have been impacted by the earthquake.
 The LAC will provide the opportunity for residents to register to qualify for direct financial assistance.
-Goods such as nonperishable food items, water or hot meals will not be distributed through the LAC.
+Goods such as water, food, or meals will not be distributed through the LAC.

-Representatives from the following state agencies will be present at the LAC:
+Representatives from the following agencies organizations will be present:

 - California Earthquake Authority (CEA)